dayiethan/dayiethan.github.io/Readme.txt

 Hello!
 This is my profile/portfolio website that I am hosting on Github.
 I revamped an HTML/CSS/JS template mostly to untilize a couple of the animation features that were already built in.
-This is a personal project for me to learn some new languages!
+This is a personal project for me to learn some basic frontend dev!

 Theme Information: